eu-cpsc111/cpsc111/docs/style-guide.md

 - expose students to the real-world concept of style guidelines.
 - encourage attention to detail when writing code.

 The guidelines for this course are based on those used by the textbook (see the section on style guidelines in module 2).
 Some guidelines have been omitted or slightly modified.
-The goal is some level of alignment between code a student interactives with in the textbook and code a student writes for programming assignments.
+The goal here is some level of alignment between code a student interacts with in the textbook and code a student writes for programming assignments.

 ## Guidelines